 What do “getting ready photos” really mean?

 “Getting ready photos” mean different things to different photographers and couples.
 For me, it doesn’t mean that I photograph every moment of your day from when you wake up until you walk down the aisle.
 It means just the last 30-40 minutes of “getting ready.”
-This is a sacred time – zipping up the dress, putting on cufflinks, tying bow ties, getting jewelry and shoes on, looking in the mirror one last time as a non-married person – and there are lots of sacred moments to be documented!
-You may have your parents there, your best friends, your best man, or maybe it’s you and your spouse-to-be.
-Either way, I find those last 30 minutes treasured moments worth remembering.
-I promise that it’s not about photographing anything too personal or embarrassing!
+This is less about some magical transformation you will make into a person-about-to-be-married and more about the feelings of that time.
+This time is ripe with anticipation, nerves, excitement, tears, joy, and nostalgia.
+I find those last 30 minutes treasured moments worth remembering – not just how it looked, but also how it felt.
+And I promise that it’s not about photographing anything too personal or embarrassing!

 Can I send you my Pinterest page?

 I love seeing couples’ Pinterest pages!
 Yes, please do share them with me!
-Some photographers discourage people from looking on Pinterest for photos they like.
-After all, we can’t guarantee that we can replicate any photo because lighting, décor, settings, and people are different at every wedding!
+Of course, you have to understand that we can’t recreate what you see on Pinterest – lighting, décor, settings, time of day, season, weather, venue, and people are different at every wedding!
 Still, seeing what you like on Pinterest helps me get ideas about the kinds of photos you’re looking for.
-Sure, I’ll use my own experience and creativity to document your day, but knowing what you like helps me hit the mark.
-So go ahead and browse Pinterest!
-(I am addicted, too!)
+Then I’ll use my own experience, style, and creativity to document your day.

 Got other questions?
 Shoot me a note!
 I am here to help.